 A bill to be entitled An act relating to anchoring limitation areas; amending s.
-327.4108, F.S.; providing that certain areas are grandfathered-in anchoring limitation areas; authorizing counties to establish anchoring limitation areas that meet certain requirements; providing that specified established anchoring limitation areas are exempt from specified provisions; specifying size requirements for the anchoring limitation areas; requiring the anchoring limitation areas to be marked with signs and buoys that meet certain requirements; prohibiting vessels from anchoring in such areas for longer than a specified time; requiring vessel owners or operators in certain anchoring limitation areas to be allowed to provide specified proof of compliance with certain provisions; providing that vessels with repeat offenses within a specified timeframe shall be declared public nuisances and subject to certain provisions; requiring the Fish and Wildlife Conservation Commission to initiate rulemaking by a certain date; providing requirements for such rulemaking; removing applicability provisions relating to the commission's recommendations; reenacting s.
+327.4108, F.S.; providing that certain areas are grandfathered-in anchoring limitation areas; authorizing certain counties to establish anchoring limitation areas that meet certain requirements; defining the term "navigable-in-fact waterways"; specifying size requirements for the anchoring limitation areas; requiring the anchoring limitation areas to be marked with signs and buoys that meet certain requirements; prohibiting vessels from anchoring in such areas for longer than a specified time; requiring counties to provide notice to the Fish and Wildlife Conservation Commission within a specified timeframe before introducing an ordinance to establish an anchoring limitation area; requiring the commission to publish notice of the proposed ordinance on its website and distribute an e-mail notice; designating Monroe County as an anchoring limitation area; providing requirements for such area; requiring the commission to adopt rules; providing applicability; prohibiting Monroe County from establishing an anchoring limitation area until the county meets certain requirements; requiring the commission to designate a specified area as a priority for the investigation and removal of derelict vessels until certain conditions are met; requiring owners or operators in certain anchoring limitation areas to be allowed to provide specified proof of compliance with certain provisions; authorizing law enforcement officers or agencies to issue citations for violations under certain circumstances; providing that vessels with a specified number of repeat offenses within a specified timeframe shall be declared public nuisances and subject to certain provisions; removing applicability provisions relating to the commission's recommendations; reenacting s.
 327.73(1)(z), F.S., relating to noncriminal infractions, to incorporate the amendment made to s.
 327.4108, F.S., in a reference thereto; providing an effective date.